Making a Long Narrow Living Room Feel Spacious and Inviting

 Ever walked into a long narrow living room and felt a bit stumped about furniture placement or how to make it feel cozy instead of like a hallway?
 It's a common challenge to create flow and distinct zones in these unique spaces without feeling cramped.
 How can you turn that tricky layout into a truly functional and beautiful heart of your home?

 Layering is key.
 Try a large, neutral jute rug as a base, then float a smaller, more patterned Persian-style rug over it in your main seating area.
-For a dining space at one end, a round sisal rug can work wonders, softening those hard lines.
-We've seen this work best when the rugs contrast in texture or pattern but share a subtle color thread.
+For a dining space at one end, a round sisal rug can work wonders, softening those hard lines. when the rugs contrast in texture or pattern but share a subtle color thread.

 Pushing all your furniture against the walls in a long and narrow living room is a common mistake.
 It just screams "hallway."
 Instead, pull pieces away from the perimeter.
 Create islands of comfort.
 This allows for clear circulation paths behind the main seating, making the room feel wider and more dynamic.